Dennis Lee, MD

 Hepatic Hemangioma - Symptoms Question: What were the symptoms of your hepatic hemangioma?

-Hepatic Hemangioma - Treatment Question: What type of treatment did you receive for your hepatic hemangioma?
+Hepatic Hemangioma - Treatment Question: What types of treatment, including surgery, did you receive for a hepatic hemangioma?